eddea-ss/polybar-tempconf/README.md

    *note:*

-   if you want, you can install other sensor package. but you need change the bash code in "scripts/temp.sh"
+   if you want, you can install other sensor package. but you need change the bash code in "modules->temp->exec"